Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 2018

-What was studied: Researchers analyzed genetic data from large autism cohorts to identify genes in which de novo mutations recurrently appeared in individuals diagnosed with autism spectrum disorder.
+Researchers analyzed genetic data from large autism research groups to identify genes in which new, spontaneous mutations appeared repeatedly in individuals diagnosed with autism spectrum disorder.
+SETD5 was among the genes identified.

 • SETD5 was identified as a recurrently mutated gene in autism cohorts, independent of its established role in intellectual disability.